 You knew it’d be in here somewhere, right?
 It had to be – Aeris dying is probably one of the best known, and most mourned, RPG deaths in any game, ever.
 So much so, rumors were rife for years after the game’s release that there was a way to bring her back again (there isn’t, so stop looking).

-The ill-fated heroine eventually goes on to complete her destiny and save the world from destruction by Meteor, but the game is forever tainted with the memory of her loss – and not just because she was the one we all leveled up as a main healer, only to have her taken away and be left without one.
+The ill-fated heroine eventually goes on to complete her destiny and save the world from destruction by Meteor, but the game is forever tainted with the memory of her loss – and not just because she was the one we all leveled up as the main healer, only to have her taken away and be left without one.

 “Aeris will no longer talk, no longer laugh, cry or get angry…’